camlawlorforsyth/environment_project/masking_guidelines.md

 -SPECTOFIBER

 The resulting final table will thus have 224005 rows with 52 columns.
 Save the resulting table as 'SDSS_gal_info_gal_line_vCam.fits'.
 This file should take up ~48.3 MB.

+### Secondary Masking ###

+#### Cross-match table preparation ####

+We fist must prepare the catalogue file that we will cross-match with our 'SDSS_gal_info_gal_line_vCam.fits' file.
+We begin with the 'Oh+_2015_newType1AGNcatalog.fits' file, and the 'OSSY_SDSS_parameters.fits' file, both available from the OSSY database here: http://gem.yonsei.ac.kr/~ksoh/wordpress/

+'Oh+_2015_newType1AGNcatalog.fits' has 5553 rows and 14 columns, while 'OSSY_SDSS_parameters.fits' has 664187 rows and 7 columns.

+Next we use TOPCAT to join the two tables by employing a pair match.
+The algorithm we will be using is 'Exact Value'.
+For the Matched Value column in 'Oh+_2015_newType1AGNcatalog.fits' we write 'SDSS_OBJID' and for the Matched Value column in 'OSSY_SDSS_parameters.fits' we write 'SDSS_ID', which will cross-match the two tables based on the unique SDSS object identifier.

+The resulting table will have 5553 rows and 21 columns.
+We will now hide various columns that we do not care about in our analysis.
+In TOPCAT, use the Display column metadata option to view the column metadata.
+In this interface, we can also deselect columns that are shown.
+For our final table, we require only the following columns:
+-FWHM
+-FWHM_ERR
+-EW_BHA
+-PLATEID
+-MJD
+-FIBERID

+The resulting final table will thus have 5553 rows with 6 columns.
+Save the resulting table as 'Oh+_2015_newType1AGNcatalog_PlateMJDFiber.fits'.
+This file should take up ~205 KB.

+#### Cross-match table execution ####

+We now finally begin with the 'SDSS_gal_info_gal_line_vCam.fits' file and the 'Oh+_2015_newType1AGNcatalog_PlateMJDFiber.fits' file, both as previously saved above.

+'SDSS_gal_info_gal_line_vCam.fits' has 224005 rows with 52 columns, while 'Oh+_2015_newType1AGNcatalog_PlateMJDFiber.fits' has 5553 rows with 6 columns.

+Next we use TOPCAT to join the two tables by employing a pair match.
+The algorithm we will be using is 'Exact Value'.
+For the Matched Value column in 'SDSS_gal_info_gal_line_vCam.fits' we write 'concat(PLATEID_1, "_", MJD, "_", FIBERID_1)' and for 'Oh+_2015_newType1AGNcatalog_PlateMJDFiber.fits' we write 'concat(PLATE, "_", MJD, "_", FIBERID)'.
+We ensure that the Join Type is 'All from 1' so that we still have our 224005 galaxies in SDSS.

+The resulting table will have 224005 rows and 58 columns.
+We do not require the last 3 columns (namely 'PLATE', 'MJD_2', and 'FIBERID') so we can hide those columns.
+Thus we will have the same final columns as in 'SDSS_gal_info_gal_line_vCam.fits', plus the additional columns 'FWHM', 'FWHM_ERR', and 'EW_BHA'.

+The resulting final table will thus have 224005 rows with 55 columns.
+Save the resulting table as 'SDSS_gal_info_gal_line_Oh+broad_vCam.fits'.
+This file should take up ~53.4 MB.

 ## GAMA ##